ValeraKus/mLOY_Exomes/README.md

 To run on dnanexus wdl script is available as well.
 The release doi - [![DOI](https://zenodo.org/badge/748587557.svg)](https://doi.org/10.5281/zenodo.14205914)

+If you use MosCoverY in your work, please cite:
+**TBA**

+If you have any questions or feedback, contact me by email: *valeratimonnia@gmail.com*

 # Requirements
 1. mosdepth tool version 0.3.3 should be installed (https://github.com/brentp/mosdepth)
 2. R